Inside Ted Turner House: Vermejo Reserve Property Details (2026)

 Originally built between 1907 and 1909, it blends Gilded Age elegance with warm Southwestern accents, creating a character you can feel in every hallway.
 The grand architecture, soft details, and quiet historic presence make it a place where every corner seems to whisper a story waiting to be discovered.

-Casa Grande Bedrooms & Bathrooms
+the Bedrooms & Bathrooms

 Casa Grande features 7 beautifully designed bedrooms, each one offering its own cozy, historic charm with a touch of Southwestern warmth.
 Every bedroom comes with its own private en-suite bathroom, giving guests a quiet, personal retreat that feels both luxurious and homey.